SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 2. Select and save the files in the "Firmware repository".
 To add a new firmware image to the repository, visit the "Firmware repository" and click the "Add firmware" button.
 Then type the name of the firmware, its version and the URL from which the device can download the firmware.
 Similar use the "Software repository" to add reference software packages.

 3. Install the firmware on a specific device.
 First navigate to "All Devices", select the desired device, then go to "Software" on Device Details and click on "Install firmware".
-Similar install software packages, but click on "Install software" instead.
+Installing software packages is very similar.
+You follow the same steps as mentioned before, but you choose "install software" instead.
 (For more info on this step please refer to ["Software"](/guides/users-guide/device-management#software).)

-> You currently have to visit the [Administration application](/guides/users-guide/administration#files) to store binaries in Cumulocity.
+> You must visit the [Administration application](/guides/users-guide/administration#files) to store binaries in Cumulocity.

 Cumulocity provides users with the ability to execute firmware or software updates for multiple devices simultaneously.
 To do so:

 - Execute the software update in a single device to test that the new version really works
-- Navigate to the operation and select "Execute for whole group"
+- Navigate to the operation and select "Execute for the whole group"
 - Fill the form to schedule the bulk operation and click on the "Create" button

 The operation status can be viewed under the name of the selected group in the "Bulk operation" tab.